-- UEBA based threat detection will detect the abnormal data transfer activities that originate from trusted network but deviate from normal behavior for the resource, they are while the data is moved within or is exfiltrated out of VPC.
+- UEBA-based threat detection will detect the abnormal data transfer activities that originate from trusted network but deviate from normal behavior for the resource, when the data is moved within or is exfiltrated out of VPC.

 If we take a step back, the vulnerabilities could have been addressed, should the AWS resources be deployed with appropriate security configurations in the first place.
 With Continuous Integration/Continuous Delivery (CI/CD) integrated Security Audit, misconfigurations can be prevented when new resources are spun up.